Thanvisshetty/k-mean-for-iris-dataset/README.md

 Visualize the Results: The clusters are visualized to understand the performance of the algorithm
 ## Results
 The K-means algorithm successfully clusters the Iris dataset into three clusters, corresponding to the three species of Iris flowers.
 The visualization shows the clustering results with cluster centers marked in red.
+## Acknowledment
+https://github.com/Victor-Ikechukwu Thank you for your invaluable insights, feedback, and continuous support throughout the development of this project